 Following completion of her PhD, Rebecca worked as a Post-Doctoral Teaching Fellow on the food systems teaching programme IFSTAL (Interdisciplinary Food Systems Teaching and Learning), a HEFCE funded project dedicated to creating a network of students from seven UK higher education institutions, working in different disciplines at postgraduate level in food systems.
 IFSTAL was a collaboration between the universities of Oxford, City, Reading and Warwick as well as the Royal Veterinary College, the London School of Hygiene and Tropical Medicine and the School of Oriental and African Studies.
 The IFSTAL programme included the development of a unique online learning platform shared across the seven institutions; livestreamed lectures across the seven sites; joint workshops, symposia and lectures and an annual summer school.

 in 2019 Rebecca worked as a Post-Doctoral Research Fellow on the EU funded research project QUEST (Quality and Effectiveness in Science and Technology Communication), exploring science journalism as part of a wider programme looking at science communication across Europe.
 This project, led by Venice International University, was a collaboration between academics working in Science Communication from countries across Europe including Estonia, Ireland, Italy, Norway and the UK.

 Rebecca's research interests include food policy, food in the media, food systems, food poverty, food banks, food security and science communication.
-She has a particular interest in food systems teaching and learning and is the co-lead for the Centre for Food Policy on the recently launched UKRI funded Centre for Doctoral Training in Food Systems, led by the University of Greenwich.
+She has a particular interest in food systems teaching and learning and has an MA in Academic Practice.
+She is the co-lead for the Centre for Food Policy on the recently launched UKRI funded Centre for Doctoral Training in Food Systems, led by the University of Greenwich.